AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 ## Optical Connections (D9 and Arena)

-On the Arena and D9, there is an OpticalCON Duo connector supporting the 1000BASE-SX standard (850nm multimode SFP).
+On the Arena and D9, there is an opticalCON Duo connector supporting the 1000BASE-SX standard (850nm multimode SFP).
 An OM3 or OM4 fibre is recommended.

 The stage end of the connection normally plugs into the Avolites TitanNet Switch (TNS) rack unit which provides